Iotonix/openvpn-docs/CONFIG.md

    status openvpn-status.log
    verb 3

-   # Reminder: Replace [YOUR_SERVER_IP] with the actual server IP or domain name.

    # Allow specific ports without VPN
-   # Use firewall rules to limit port ranges that require VPN
+   # Use firewall rules to limit port ranges that require VPN (see below)
    ```

 3. Save and close the file (`CTRL + X`, then `Y`, and `Enter`).

-## Step 12: Disable and Reset UFW Rules (Optional)
+## Step 11: Disable and Reset UFW Rules (Optional)

 If you need to clear existing firewall rules and start with a clean slate, you can disable and reset UFW. **Proceed with caution**, especially if you are managing a remote server, as incorrect steps can cause you to lose access.